Christon-Ragavan/Getting-Started-With-Colab/README.md

 ## General Tips:
 1. Avoid uploading audio files in Google Drive, instead use extracted features (for example, spectogram saved as .npz file)
-2. Beware of Runtime, It expires every 12 hours or when  left inactive.
-You might need to change manually or reset it.
+2. Google Colab notebooks have an idle timeout of 90 minutes and absolute timeout of 12 hours.
+This means, if user does not interact with his Google Colab notebook for more than 90 minutes, its instance is automatically terminated.
+Also, maximum lifetime of a Colab instance is 12 hours.
-3. Try to avoid traning which takes longer than 12 hours.
+3. Try to avoid traning which takes longer than 12 hours (or break down your tranings)
-4. Colab can be used for protopyting
+4. There are way you can train the models online and save checkpoint in your google drive, check out some info [here](https://mc.ai/how-to-save-and-upload-deep-learning-machine-learning-models-in-google-colab-using-google-drive/)
-5. There are way you can train the models online and save checkpoint in your local disk
+5. If you want to use TPUs. check out some info  [here](https://www.dlology.com/blog/how-to-train-keras-model-x20-times-faster-with-tpu-for-free/)

 ## Some Basic Commands Needed